plutoniumm/cquicc/public/reports/week3-lti.md

 ### Parallelization (Quantum)
 #### Internal Parallelization
-Currently the model uses 1 single 6 Qubit ZZFeatureMap.
-This causes a significant depth slowing down the Quantum Layer.
-To start with the following is the effective diagram of a 6-ZZFeatureMap made up of 2-ZZFeatureMaps both with full entanglement.
+Currently we use 1 single 6 Qubit ZZFeatureMap.
+This causes a high depth slowing down the Quantum Layer.
+A better attempt is the following is the 6-ZZFeatureMap made up of 2-ZZFeatureMaps to reduce the depth

+/===
+===

 This circuit has just a depth of $10$ but still has entanglement between all Qubits.
 This slightly decouples the feature space but it might be a worthwhile tradeoff to make the circuit faster since it is now effectively $1/{5^{th}}$ the depth it was before

-/===
-===

 <img src="https://i.imgur.com/vqAgDbH.png" url="Qiskit" alt="Depth can be reduced by using compound feature maps rather than simple ones" style="height:6cm"/>